AIHubCentral/docs/assets/RVC Voice Changer/Realism.md

 ### VSTs

 - First you will need some VST's, you can find plenty of free ones at <u>[Kilohearts website](https://kilohearts.com/products/kilohearts_essentials)</u>.
-I suggest their Bitcrush and Filter but you can use whatever VST's you want.
+I suggest their Bitcrush, Filter and Phase Distortion but you can use whatever VSTs you want.

 - There is no "prefect setting" for these VSTs so set their settings to whatever you think sounds good.

+!!!danger
+The more VSTs you add the more delay there is going to be.
+!!!

 ***